Carlo Bellosio

-Carlo Bellosio (Milan, 1801 – Bellagio, 1849) was an Italian painter, active mainly in Lombardy in the Neoclassical style.
+Carlo Bellosio (1801–1849) was an Italian painter, active mainly in Lombardy in the Neoclassical style.

 Biography

-He trained in Milan as a pupil of Pelagio Palagi.
+He was born in Milan, where he trained as a pupil of Pelagio Palagi.

 He painted for the church of San Ambrogio in Voltri (in Genoa); for the chapel of the church of San Sepolcro in Milan; for the church of Santa Maria Segreta in Milan; an Assumption of Mary; and for the temple of San Protasio, he painted a Baptism by John (both church and painting destroyed).
 He also painted for San Barnaba and Santa Maria Podone.
 He also worked in Trezzo d'Adda, Vertova, Val Seriana, and for the Sanctuary of San Prospero in Cressa in Novara.